puneet/code-block-line-numbers/README.md

 # Discourse code-block line numbers
-Adds automatic line numbers to code blocks in Discourse.
+Adds automatic line numbers to code blocks in Discourse, for blocks of two or more lines.
 Inline code or blocks of 1 line are not affected.

 ie: